akuppa9/Distributed-File-Storage-System/README.md

 1. Update the Protocol Buffers definition in `protos/storage.proto`
 2. Implement the new service methods in `server.js`
 3. Add API endpoints in `api-server.js`

-## Troubleshooting

-- **Connection Issues**: Ensure MinIO is running on the specified ports
-- **Upload Failures**: Check MinIO credentials and bucket permissions
-- **Missing Files**: Verify the file exists in MinIO using the MinIO Console

 ## Future Enhancements